dotnet/csharpstandard/standard/classes.md

 - A set accessor of a property corresponds to a method with a single parameter named `value`, whereas a set accessor of an indexer corresponds to a method with the same formal parameter list as the indexer, plus an additional parameter named `value`.
 - It is a compile-time error for an indexer accessor to declare a local variable or local constant with the same name as an indexer parameter.
 - In an overriding property declaration, the inherited property is accessed using the syntax `base.P`, where `P` is the property name.
 In an overriding indexer declaration, the inherited indexer is accessed using the syntax `base[E]`, where `E` is a comma-separated list of expressions.
 - There is no concept of an “automatically implemented indexer”.
-It is an error to have a non-abstract, non-external indexer with semicolon accessors.
+It is an error to have a non-abstract, non-external indexer with semicolon *accessor_body*s.

 Aside from these differences, all rules defined in [§15.7.3](classes.md#1573-accessors), [§15.7.5](classes.md#1575-accessibility) and [§15.7.6](classes.md#1576-virtual-sealed-override-and-abstract-accessors) apply to indexer accessors as well as to property accessors.